Simplifying Deep Temporal Difference Learning: Proofs and Derivations

-where $v_w$ is a vector with the same dimension as the final weight vector $w$ and each $v_{m_i}\in\mathbb{R}^n$ has the same dimension as $x$.
-Under this notation, we split the left hand side of \cref{eq:app_op_final_bound} into two terms, one determining the stability of the final layer weights and one for the matrix vectors:
+Using the notation introduced at the start of \cref{app:layernorm_proof}, we start by splitting the left hand side of \cref{eq:app_op_final_bound} into two terms, one determining the stability of the final layer weights and one for the matrix vectors: